gxvigo/watson-vision/INSTRUCTIONS.md

   1. Let’s edit our source code.
 There are a couple of ways to do this.
 You can either git clone the code from Bluemix, makes changes and then do a git push.
 Or, you can use the web based editor.
 We will demonstrate the latter in here.

-  Back on the application home page in Bluemix, you will see a link to the `Continuous Delivery` services.
+  Back on the application (watson-vision-......) home page in Bluemix, you will see a link to the `Continuous Delivery` services.
 When we deployed the app into Bluemix, the `Tool Chain` will already be enabled.
 Click on the button saying `View toolchain`.
 This will take you to the Bluemix DevOps overview for the application.
 Click on `Eclipse Orion Web IDE` to edit code.

   2. The Web IDE interface will allow us to edit and push new versions of our code to the application.